-There were no interactions found in our database between rimonabant and tranylcypromine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between rimonabant and tranylcypromine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 A total of 0 drugs are known to interact with rimonabant.

-- Tranylcypromine is a member of the drug class monoamine oxidase inhibitors.
+- Tranylcypromine is in the drug class monoamine oxidase inhibitors.

 - Tranylcypromine is used to treat Depression.